sangeethailango/SQL-Ecto-writings/SQL-Ecto-Basics/AND operator.md

-To check for two conditions in one query `AND` is used.
+To check for two conditions in one query in `WHERE`,  `AND` is used.
 In `AND` both the condition should return true.

 Example: